 3. Have you got a horse of a different colour?

-Even if you happen to believe your brand stands alone, and that no “real” competition is out there for your unique offering, remember: Even Henry Ford had a competitor when he introduced motor cars to America.
+Even if you happen to believe your brand community stands alone, and that no “real” competition is out there for your unique offering, remember: Even Henry Ford had a competitor when he introduced motor cars to America.
 They called it a horse.

 Everyone has a competitor and knowing everything you can about the people who are going to get grill about your offering is essential.